Frequently Asked Questions (FAQs)

-Why do I have to assign my patent to Georgetown University?
+Why do I have to assign my invention to Georgetown University?

-According to Georgetown University policy, all inventions conceived and/or reduced to practice at Georgetown University during a research or other assignment given to a staff member pursuant to a research project, grant or contract, or any other University administered program; or utilizing facilities, equipment, funds, or other contributions of the University; and provided that the University has not entered into a research grant or contract agreement with express provisions to the contrary, are assigned to the University.
-Inventions made by a staff member exclusively on his/her own time and without the aid of any Georgetown University resources are the sole property of the Inventor.
-Click here to download a copy of the Georgetown University Intellectual Property Policy (revised May 4, 2006).
+According to Georgetown University policy, all inventions conceived and/or reduced to practice at Georgetown University by Georgetown Covered Individuals (as defined in the Faculty Handbook and the Georgetown University Intellectual Property Policy) are owned by the University through assignment from the inventor(s).
+Generally, assignable inventions are made by Covered Individuals during a research project, grant, contract, or any other University administered program; or utilizing facilities, equipment, funds, or other contributions of the University provided that the University has not entered into a research grant or contract agreement with expressed provisions to the contrary.
+Inventions made by a Covered Individual exclusively on his/her own time, unrelated to his/her University obligations and without the aid of any Georgetown University resources, are the sole property of the Inventor.
+Click here to download a copy of the Georgetown University Intellectual Property Policy.

 What happens if I move to another university or institution?

-Whom do I contact if I need a copy of the patent application?
+Whom do I contact if I need a copy of my patent application?

-Why do I need to have an MTA to transfer materials?
+Why do I need to have an MTA or (other similar documents) to transfer materials or samples?

 What is a confidentiality agreement?